-Work health and safety obligations automatically apply to employees even in the absence of specific policies or contractual terms preventing employees from being under the influence of drugs while at work.
-This means that because employees have an inherent duty to perform their duties in a safe manner, taking drugs is likely already a breach of their obligations under work health and safety law.
+Employees are also required to comply with work health and safety obligations, even in the absence of specific policies or contractual terms which prevent them from being under the influence of drugs while at work.
+Employees therefore have a duty to perform their jobs in a safe manner, meaning that taking drugs or being under the influence of alcohol may breach their obligations under work health and safety law.

-However, many employers want to be able to explicitly check whether an employee is under the influence of drugs while at work.
-Drug testing is particularly invasive to the individual in question, and should only be utilised where the employer believes there is a genuine risk to health and safety, whether to that of the employee, his/her colleagues, or the general public.
+Whether an employer can lawfully direct an employee to undertake drug and alcohol testing comes down to how reasonable the direction is.
+Although employers may want to be able to explicitly check whether an employee is under the influence of drugs while at work, for the direction to be lawful, the employer must believe there is a genuine risk to the health and safety of employee, their colleagues, or the general public.

-This is why drug testing is most commonly used in dangerous industries such as mines, construction sites or long-distance driving.
-That’s not to say you can’t test an office worker – but you have to have strong reasons for doing so on the basis of health or safety.
-It all comes back down to that word which constantly recurs in employment relations: reasonableness.
+This is why drug testing is commonly used in industries such as aviation, mining, construction and long-distance driving.
+This does not mean an employer cannot drug test an office worker, however they need to have a stronger basis for making the direction on the basis of health and safety.

-Remember that as an employer, you have no say in what employees do outside of work.
-You can only take disciplinary action if the illicit drugs they are taking in their own personal time presents a health or safety risk when they are working.
+Employers should be mindful that they cannot control what an employee does in their personal time.
+Disciplinary action may only be taken if the illicit drugs they are taking in their own personal time presents a health or safety risk when they’re working.

 Drug testing policies

-While every business is different, a drug testing policy should at the least specify when, why and how the tests will be completed, including whether it will be random, following an incident, or upon suspicion.
-The policy should also outline the potential consequences if the drug tests show positive results for illicit substances, and should put in place certain safeguards to prevent reliance on false positives.
+While every business is different, a drug testing policy should specify the circumstances in which testing may occur, including when, why and how the tests will be done and whether they will be random, following an incident, or upon suspicion.
+The policy should also outline the potential consequences if the drug tests show positive results for illicit substances and should put in place certain safeguards to prevent reliance on false positives.
 It is also recommended that you establish support mechanisms such as rehabilitation or counselling to assist employees through the process.